What is Airis?

 Design & Installation

 The Safera Airis is designed with aesthetics in mind.
 The sensor has a discrete appearance and comes with a selection of 10 colour options in the box, so it perfectly blends into the décor of the kitchen.
-Residents will hardly know it's there.
+You will hardly know it's there.

 See the video section (to the right, or below if using a mobile device) for a video showing the installation process.
 Please note, the 3-phase version of Airis was used in this video.
 The Airis-C has the same PCU, so the only difference is the ceiling mounting of the sensor.

 High quality screw terminals and cable restraints are provided for supply and load connections for single or multi-strand cables of up to 10mm2.
 The supply cable can, if required, be fed through a break-out section at the rear of the PCU as shown in the video.
-Screw holes allow the PCU to be mounted directly onto the pattress box or the input.
+Screw holes allow the PCU to be mounted directly onto the pattress box.
 Alternatively, both supply and load cables can be fed via adjacent ports at the end of the PCU.
 Removable blanking plates and grommets are included to allow either configuration.